Ch3did/effective-octo-broccoli/README.md

 > make run

+Note if you delete the tmp folder, you need to restore them to run the aplication using

+>make folder

 The application will launch the New York Times website using Chrome and start crawling based.

 ## Getting the data